smart-on-fhir/smart-scheduling-links/README.md

 ## Haven't we tried this before?
 (Argonaut Scheduling 2017)

 The [2017 Argonaut Scheduling IG](https://www.fhir.org/guides/argonaut/scheduling/) provides detailed specifications for scheduling appointments, but has not seen broad adoption.
 That specification defines a deep integration pattern where a third-party client can create new `Patient` resources within a server and can fully book an appointment slot for its users.
-There are two key challenges that have limited adoption of this API
+There are two key challenges that have limited adoption of this IG:

 1. A strong degree of trust is required between the third-party app and the EHR system, since the app is allowed to directly manipulate the state of the EHR.